naveenkusel18/Analysis-of-DFT-with-audio-signal/README.md

 # RESULTS
-Hence ANALYSIS OF DFT WITH AUDIO SIGNAL is done successfully.
+Hence ANALYSIS OF DFT WITH AUDIO SIGNAL is done successfully..